On the generalisation of Roth's theorem: Roth's theorem for adelic curves (A)

-The following lemma will be crucial in the proof of Theorem \bref{thm:main}{A}.
-It is a special case of the deep result \cite[Lemma 8.10]{vo}.
-This can be seen as a generalisation of the Arzel\`a-Ascoli theorem for measure spaces, with the advantage that one doesn't need to provide a uniform bound for the involved family of functions.
+The following lemma is a simplified version of \cite[Lemma 8.10]{vo}.
+It can be seen as a generalisation of the Arzel\`a-Ascoli theorem for measure spaces, with the advantage that one doesn't need to provide a uniform bound for the involved family of functions.